simonwoerpel/runpandarun/README.md

     pip install git+https://github.com/simonwoerpel/runpandarun.git#egg=runpandarun

-After this, you should be able to:
+After this, you should be able to execute in your terminal:

+    runpandarun -h

+You should as well be able to import it in your python scripts:

 ```python
 from runpandarun import Datastore